appfoundry/DRYUtilities/README.md

 ```

 ### CoreData utilities
-'DRYCoreDataTableViewController' provides a tableview controller backed by a `NSFetchedResultsController`.
+`DRYCoreDataTableViewController` provides a tableview controller backed by a `NSFetchedResultsController`.
 The controller will update its tableview when data changes.

-Create an instance of 'DRYCoreDataTableViewController' and add a `NSFetchedResultsController` to get started.
+Create an instance of `DRYCoreDataTableViewController` and add a `NSFetchedResultsController` to get started.
 You can also tell the controller whether to use section indexes or not.
-This can done by setting the correct value for `needsSectionIndex`.
+This can be done by setting the correct value for `needsSectionIndex`.
 If it is set to YES, the `sectionIndexTitles`of the `NSFetchedResultsController` is used to display the section titles.

 ## Requirements